nyggus/easycheck/README.rst

 * While you should not use assertions in your Python code, you can do so with the :code:`checkit` functions.
 * While assertions only raise :code:`AssertionError`, you can choose any exception to be raised by checkit functions.
-* Instead of raising an exception, you can issue a warning.
+* When using :code:`checkit`, instead of raising an exception, you can issue a warning.

 The main :code:`checkit` functions (with names starting off with :code:`check_`) are designed in such a way that they can be used as easy-to-understand code that checks whether one or more conditions are met.
 They can be used instead of :code:`if`-blocks, which are normally used to check conditions and raise exceptions (or issue warnings) if they are not met.
 So, you can do the following: